pratouis/deweyChromeExtension/README.md

 2. Only stash user's token on the chrome storage.
 3. Find more modular solution to NPL package.
 4. Fix issue with login info not persisting.
+5. Have the options/register pop-up pop up upon first-time installation.